dom-kufel/dom-s-kufel.github.io/outreach/2023-01-29-knot_theory_intro.md

 </section>

 <section><h2>Applications</h2>
-<p>Before we finish this very brief intro to knot theory we will briefly mention the key intuition behind application of it to quantum computing. </p>
+<p>Before we finish this very brief intro to knot theory we will briefly mention the key intuition behind application of it to (topological) quantum computing. </p>

+On a quantum computer we could directly measure knot invariant (Jones polynomial).
+Since this is an exponentially hard problem classically, quantum computing gives us an enormous speed-up.

 </section>